realprocrastinator/dimy-project/final-pre/AssignmentReport.md

 ### Logging

 The logging subsystem has two output streams.
-One is the `stdout` and the other one is the `log.txt` configured by the ALL_LOG_FILE entry.
-The `stdout` is used for demonstration and the log file is used for diagnosing or inspecting the procedure.
+One is the `stdout` and the other one is the `log.txt` configured by the `ALL_LOG_FILE` entry.
+The `stdout` is used for demonstration and the log file is used for diagnosing or inspecting the procedure. (**For this assignment, the we include a `log-host.txt` of the demo video.**)

 ### Configuration